|

 have been tempted to do those things ourselves.

-Your goal should not be
+Your goal should

 showcasing your nerd pride by never